Lamb Stew with Vegetables

 What You’ll Need To Make Lamb Stew With Vegetables

-- Lamb Shoulder: This cut of lamb is rich in flavor and becomes fork-tender when cooked slowly over low heat.
+- Lamb Shoulder: Rich in flavor, this cut and becomes fork-tender when cooked slowly over low heat.

-- Guinness: Adds a unique, malty depth and a hint of bitterness that complements the lamb beautifully.
+- Guinness: Adds a unique, malty depth and a hint of bitterness.

-- Beef Broth: Provides the liquid base for the stew, contributing to its richness and depth of flavor.
+- Beef Broth: The savory liquid base for the stew.

-- Bay Leaf and Fresh Rosemary: These herbs infuse the stew with aromatic and earthy notes.
+- Bay Leaf and Fresh Rosemary: Bring earthy flavor.

 - Jump to the printable recipe for precise measurements